eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 ### Using TLS

-The factory can be configured to use TLS for

-* authenticating the brokers in the Kafka cluster during connection establishment and
-* (optionally) authenticating to the broker using a client certificate
+The factory can be configured to use TLS for authenticating the brokers in the Kafka cluster during connection establishment and optionally for authenticating to the broker using a client certificate.
 To use this, a Kafka Producer configuration as described in [Kafka documentation - section "Security"](https://kafka.apache.org/documentation/#security_configclients) needs to be provided.
 The properties must be prefixed with `HONO_KAFKA_PRODUCERCONFIG_` and `hono.kafka.producerConfig.` respectively as shown in